-The Arctic Circle Project III (from 2012 – present) is a meditation on the Arctic as both a real and imaginary place.
-Borrowing from concepts like ‘heterotopia’ and ‘countersite’, conceived by Michel Foucault, places like the Arctic are «a kind of effectively enacted utopia in which the real sites […] are simultaneously represented, contested, and invented.
-Places of this kind are outside of all places, even though it may be possible to indicate their location in reality».
-In tandem, the Project asks questions about the role of the photograph as an authentic record – a means of knowing things – and the ‘souvenir’ as object, encapsulating memories of sites visited.
+The Arctic Circle Project III (from 2012 – present) is a meditation on the Arctic as a real and imaginary place.
+Borrowing from concepts like ‘heterotopia’ and ‘countersite’, conceived by Michel Foucault, places like the Arctic are «a kind of effectively enacted utopia in which the real sites […] are simultaneously represented, contested, and invented».
+The Project also asks questions about the role of the photograph as an authentic record – a means of knowing things – and the ‘souvenir’ as object, encapsulating memories of sites visited.

-The third material phase of the Project stems from an artist residency (September – October 2012) aboard a tall ship around the Svalbard archipelago, which was documented with a series of photographs and short films, ‘en plein air’ drawings, and a journal.
-Selected photographs from the Svalbard expedition were made into an artist’s book.
+The third material phase of the Arctic Circle Project stems from an artist residency (September – October 2012) aboard a tall ship around the Svalbard archipelago, which was documented with a series of photographs and short films, ‘en plein air’ drawings, and a journal.
+Selected images from the Svalbard expedition were made into an artist’s book.

 --See Michel Foucault, « Texts/Contexts : Of Other Spaces », Diacritics, Vol. 16, No. 1, Spring 1986 : 22-27; Susan Sontag, On Photography (New York: Penguin Books, 1977).

 Images are mainly from an exhibition of the Arctic Circle Project at Galerie Saint-Simon, Versailles, France in November 2019, Skeiðarárhlaup - Micro performance festival - in July 2019, Skaftafell, Iceland.